 Economic distress in Ireland, especially the Potato Famine (1845-46) and the inadequate British relief effort, caused the first major wave of European immigration to America.
 This proved shocking to many Americans for several reasons.
 The numbers of Irish seeking refuge from the Famine were very large.
 They tended to settle in the cities where concentrated in certain neigborhoods they were very visible.
 (The Scotts-Irish who came to America in the 18th century moved to the back woods where they farmed and were much less vissible.
 And perhaps most shocking of all to largely Protestant America, they were Catholic.
 Another shock to still largely European America were the Chinese that came to America after the discovery of gold in California (1848).
 The 1848 Revolutions caused an unsurge of immigration, especially from Germany.

 The number of immigrants gradually increased during the 19th century and had reached very substantial nunbers during the late 19th century.
 Large scale European imigration to America began after the Civil War (1861-65).
-Technological change, especially steam power made low-cost Atlantic passages possible.
+Technological change, especially steam power made low-cost and relatively safe Atlantic passages possible.
 Steam ship companies began recruiting immigrants.
 This made it possible for Europeans with very little money to safely reach America.
 Most immigrants during the first half of the 19th century came from the British Isles and northern Europe (Germany and Svandinavia).
 This gradually changed and during the second half of the 19th century immigration increased from Eastern and Southern Europe.
 During this period, immigrants from Austria-Hungary, Italy, and Russia constituted more than half of the total.
 These immigrants and the diversity they brought with them were to have a fundamental impact on the American Republic.
-That diversity was, however, unsettling to many Americans and Congress enacted law to regulate and control emmigration.
-Ellis Island became the primary port of entry for these immigrants.
+That diversity was, however, unsettling to many Americans and Congress began enacting laws to regulate and control emmigration.
+The firstbwas the Chinese Exclusion Act (1892).
+The Act prohibited Chinese people from entering the United States.
+Large numbers of Chinese workers had enbtered America, attracted by the Califirnia Gold Rush (1848) When the gold petered out, the Chinese continued coming for jobs in garment factories, railroad construction, and agricultues.
+Anti-Chinese sentiment grew as Chinese laborers succeded with restaurants and laundries.
+This was the first law which placed restrictions on specific immigrant groups.
+The Immigration Act of 1891 established further restrictions.
+This included polygamists, criminals, and the sick or diseased.
+The Act also established the Office of Immigration to oversee immigration law enforcement through a corps of Immigration Inspectors.
+Ellis Island, the first immigration station, was opened im New York Harbor (1892).
+The first immof=grant processed was a yong Irish girl-Annie Moore from Cork.
+Ellis Islamd became the primary port of entry for these immigrants.
+Ecentially 12 million immigrants would be processed through EllisnIsland.
+Immigration dipped in the mid-1890s because of depression--at the time called the Panic of 1893.

-Europeans began to emigrate to America again after World War.
-The disruption and dislocations of the War created conditions in which there was a great desire to emigrate to America which was not only largely untouched by the War was increasingly prosperous.
+Europeans began to emigrate to America again after World War I. The disruption and dislocations of the War created conditions in which there was a great desire to emigrate to America which was not only largely untouched by the War, but was increasingly prosperous.
 Immigration began to rise again toward pre-War levels.
 This created demands for restrictions on immigrants.
 A range of factors were involved.
 Unions objected to the competition with imiigrants willing to work for low wages.
-Conservatives saw the immigrants as a potential political until restricted by Congress in 1921 and 24 with the National Origins Acts.
+The influentil Euegnics movement also argued for immigration restrictions.
+Secretary of Labor James J. Davis played an impotant role in crafting th new restictive legislation.
+Immigration at the time was the the responsibity of the Department of Labor.
+Davies was a strong proponent of eugenics.
+Conservatives saw the immigrants as a potential political until restricted by Congress in 1921 and the National Origins Acts (1924).
 Early immigration laws had primarily been aimed at the Chinese.
-The restrictive laws passed by Congress in the 1920s affected all countries.
+The restrictive laws passed by Congress in the 1920s affected all countries, establishing national quotas.
+The Act limited the number of immigrants allowed into the United States through nationality quotas.
+The quota system authorized visas to 2 percent of the total number of people of each nationality in the United States at the 1890 census.
+This favored immigration from Northern and Western European countries.
+Just three countries (Britain, Ireland, and Germany) this accounted for 70 percent of all available visas.
+Immigration from Southern, Central and Eastern Europe was sharply limited, as they largely entered (1890s-1900s).
+The Actyotally excludes immigrants from Asia, except Philippines, at the timean American Commonwealth.

 Navigate the Boys' Historical Clothing Web Site: